 Board Of Directors

 Jessica is a registered nurse on the Big Island.
-She earned a B.S. in Nursing from Hawaii Pacific University.
-A published author in childbirth education and former co-chair of the Association for Women’s Health, Obstetrics and Neonatal Nurses (AWHONN), Hawai’i section, Big Island chapter.
-Jessica currently serves as a nurse in the Maternity Ward at Kona Community Hospital and teaches prenatal classes and Intermediate Fetal Monitoring.
-Jessica founded the Hawai’i Diaper Bank as the Big Island Diaper Drive in 2016 and currently serves as the President and Board Chair.
+She earned a B.S. in Nursing from Hawai`i Pacific University.
+A published author in childbirth education and former co-chair of the Association for Women’s Health, Obstetrics and Neonatal Nurses (AWHONN), Hawai’i section, Big Island chapter, Jessica currently serves as a nurse in the Maternity Ward at Kona Community Hospital and teaches prenatal classes and Intermediate Fetal Monitoring.
+Jessica founded the Hawai’i Diaper Bank as the Big Island Diaper Drive in 2016 and currently serves as the President and Board Secretary.
 She resides in Kamuela with her husband Ka’imi and their son Dylan.

 Hannah was born and raised outside of Chicago, Illinois and received a B.S. in Human Development from Cornell University.
 After graduating, Hannah was accepted into Teach for America and moved to Los Angeles, California, where she worked as a Head Start teacher while earning her Masters in Early Childhood Education from Loyola Marymount University.
 She went on to attain a J.D. from the UCLA School of Law and, after law school, served as the Program Director for a prominent diaper bank in Los Angeles.
 She and her husband Jeremy moved to Kailua-Kona in February of 2018.
 Upon arriving on the Big Island, Hannah helped establish HDB’s nonprofit status under the fiscal sponsorship of Hawaii Children’s Action Network and formalized HDB’s operations.
 Hannah serves as the Program and Operations Director and Board Chair for HDB.
 She currently lives in Los Angeles with her husband and their son Arlo.